Three Focus Failures and How to Avoid Them

 - The second was being paralyzed between the need to implement fast, to launch my work, and to be strategic, to consider what work was worth launching and at what point.
 The result is often chasing shiny objects and not accomplishing anything meaningful.

-- The final one was doing the work which was easiest and not the work which required the most courage, the emotionally challenging work that leads to real leaps.
+- The final one was doing the work which was easiest and not the work which required the most courage, the emotionally challenging work that leads to real leaps forward.

 In March of 2015, I had been working on my book, The End of Jobs, for six months.
 I felt like I was running in circles.
 I was spending lots of time working on the book, but it wasn’t clear to me whether I was making any progress.